 All declarations made on the application are subject to review.

-A maximum of 10 student companies will be selected, based solely on a video that presents the company’s business, to advance to the final round.
+A maximum of 10 student companies may be selected, based solely on a video that presents the company’s business, to advance to the final video review round.
 The video must be initially submitted with the Entry Form by way of a valid, accessible, and working link to a downloadable or streaming video that does not exceed 2.5 minutes.
 The video may be updated at any time through the initial application deadline.
 All submissions should be confirmed with Inc.U coordinators to assure receipt, as Inc.U is not responsible for transmission errors.

 Final Selection Round

 The Final Selection Round of the competition will be made based on the attributes described in the Judging Criteria below.
 Up to 10 finalists may be interviewed via video conference by Inc.U judges to determine the six television show round companies that will be given the opportunity to compete in the taping of the WPSU-TV show called “The Investment.”
 These student companies will then compete for a pool of investment dollars.
 No equity in the student business will be required to receive an award.